-Make sure your dough is defrosted before starting everything.
+Secondly, make sure your dough is defrosted before starting everything.
 If your meat isn’t cooked, I suggest browning that first in a skillet pan.
 Remove cooked meat and set aside.
-Next you’ll want to sauté your peppers, onions, jalepanos.
+Furthermore, you’ll want to sauté your peppers, onions, jalepanos.
 Cook till tender, then add beans and meat back in.
 Add the spices: cumin, salt, pepper, chili powder.
 Mix everything together.
-If you mix looks dry, add in two tablespoons of water.
+Specifically, if you mix looks dry, add in two tablespoons of water.
 Next you’ll want to fill your empanadas.
 Cut round circles into the dough.
 I used a round bowl, and kept rolling out the dough till I used up all of the extra scraps of dough.
 And be sure to get the kids involved.
 The girls loved filling them!

 This post was originally published May 7th, 2020.

 9 thoughts on “Baked Empanadas For Cinco De Mayo”

 I would love to taste these.
 They do seem time consuming to make but so worth the time